Skip to main content

 Orders

 Customer transaction data including order details and line items.
+See COGS priority for how cost values are resolved.

 How order data should be structured